Discover Downtown St. Augustine

 The Floridian serves a diverse menu of Southern-inspired dishes made from local, seasonal, and sustainable ingredients.
 Their innovative fare includes down-home comfort foods as well as many lighter vegetarian and vegan options.
 Try the Spicy Melt or Tacos de Verano for a taste of Datil pepper — a slightly sweet pepper with a kick introduced to St. Augustine in the 1700s by Minorcan settlers.

 Historic Place Settings

-Located on quaint St. George Street, Prohibition Kitchen* allows guests to escape into the mysterious world of flapper dresses and speakeasies while enjoying live music and memorable comfort foods.
+Located on quaint St. George Street in downtown St. Augustine, Prohibition Kitchen allows guests to escape into the mysterious world of flapper dresses and speakeasies while enjoying live music and memorable comfort foods.
 Located in the Lightner Museum, the Alcazar Café offers a casual fine dining experience in what was once the world’s largest indoor swimming pool.
 In the Casa Monica Resort and Spa, Costa Brava offers a Mediterranean-inspired menu with flavorful coastal cuisine.